DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Instead, think of these as suggestions.
 It’s important to have act breaks and transitional moments, which Dan Harmon’s Story Circle provides.

-The way your story is formatted, transitions between scenes, and how your protagonist behaves will always be up to you.
+How your story is formatted, transitions between scenes and your protagonist’s behavior will always be up to you.
 Whenever using a framework to outline a script, always ask what’s best for the story.

 Story Circle Example